 Essex County Child Support Lawyer

-Requesting a modification may be necessary when the original child custody or child support order no longer serves the best interests of the child or there has been a substantial change in circumstances rendering the original order unfair or unworkable.
+Filing a complaint for modification may be necessary when the original child support order no longer serves the best interests of the child or there has been a substantial change in circumstances rendering the original order unfair or unworkable.

 There are specific circumstances under which the Massachusetts courts are likely to grant a modification, including: